 Related Reading: 12 Signs You Are Dating Someone With A God Complex

 Nishmin weighs in, “Approach them from a place of power.
-It will show that you’ve had this power all along, but were nice enough to not use it.
+It will show that you’ve had this power all along but were nice enough to not use it.
 Maintain eye contact, and keep your voice steady.
 Be assertive as best as you can.”

 There’s no good way of saying this but the happiness of others makes narcissists envious.
 Since their own lives are kind of empty, they can’t bear to see fulfillment in their peers’ lives.
 The best way to make a narcissist unhappy is to be your happiest, sunniest self.
 When a narcissist sees you have moved on, they go at their lowest.

 “If you have any accomplishments, you could use those to generate jealousy within the narcissist.
 As a rule, anything that makes you happy will make them uncomfortable.
 Feel free to rub your happiness in their face because that will make a narcissist panic,” says Nishmin.
 She adds, “In making them feel guilty for hurting you, you should not get carried away to the extent of self-deterioration.
-“Don’t become bitter.
+Don’t become bitter.
 Keep it light.”

 13. Redirect the limelight

 This will turn the tables on a narcissist effortlessly.
-They’ll be a little enraged at the attention they have to share (and might even use gaslighting phrases) but that’s okay.
-The only thing you keep in mind is steering everyone’s attention away from the narcissist.
+They’ll be a little enraged at the attention they have to share (and might even use gaslighting) but that’s okay.
+The only thing to keep in mind is steering everyone’s attention away from the narcissist.
 Every time they talk about themselves, switch the focus of the conversation.
 A few attempts later, they should take the hint.
 If this doesn’t make a narcissist fear you, I don’t know what will.

-I think you’ve got enough to help you checkmate a narcissist.
-Just remember to be balanced even if you’re trying to get back at them.
+I think you’ve got enough revenge tactics to checkmate and drive a narcissist mad.
+Just remember to be balanced, even if you’re trying to get back at them.
 Extreme steps should be avoided at all costs because you’ll be the one who regrets them.
 Also, be mindful to recognize the potential for a trauma bond to develop, which doesn’t happen in healthy relationships.
 It is crucial, then, to prioritize your own well-being.